velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/InitializeCapacityPolicySet.md

 >
 > The box below explains that five of this flow's six failure points happen **before** `Add_policy_row`, so there is no row to write `ubsppcoe_lasterror` to.
 Until now those five produced no Dataverse record at all.
 >
-> **The worst of them is a policy set created in Fabric with no `Capacity Policies` row** — an orphan that nothing maps back to and that `SyncCapacityPolicySets` will later report as `Untracked` drift with no explanation of how it got there.
-The `Logging` row is what connects the two, so keep row 7 outside the Condition.
+> **The worst of them is a policy set created in Fabric with no `Capacity Policies` row** — an orphan that nothing maps back to and, since the drift scan was discarded, **nothing will ever report**.
+The `Logging` row is the only trace it leaves, so keep row 7 outside the Condition.

 > ### The `empty(policyRowId)` guard matters more here than anywhere else
 >